Cryptocurrency ATM: United States

-Most US cryptocurrency ATMs charge transaction fees between 6.5% and 20%.
-Several bitcoin ATM companies, including the two largest bitcoin ATM companies Bitcoin Depot and Coin Cloud, charge this fee as a percentage of an exchange rate that is significantly less favorable to customers than the market rate.
-This functionally adds an additional 20% fee for using bitcoin ATMs.
-According to comments made by Bitcoin Depot to its investors, the company specifically targets middle and lower income areas for placement of bitcoin ATMs.
-The company also attempts to minimize its own exposure to cryptocurrency as a volatile asset.
+Most U.S. cryptocurrency ATMs charge transaction fees between 6.5% and 20%.
+Some operators, including Bitcoin Depot and Coin Cloud, have also used exchange rates that are less favorable to customers than prevailing market rates, effectively increasing the cost of transactions by as much as an additional 20%.
+According to statements made by Bitcoin Depot to investors, the company targeted middle- and lower-income areas for ATM placement while seeking to minimize its own exposure to cryptocurrency price volatility.